evelinag/blog/source/blog/2014/06-09-comparing-dependency-networks.md

 Projects written in F# seem to be generally smaller.
 On the other hand, C# projects tend to be larger both in the number of nodes and number of dependencies.
 It is interesting that the plot looks approximately like a straight line.
-This means that the ratio of number of nodes to number of links is roughly the same both in F# and C# projects.
+This indicates a power law relation between the number of nodes and links both in F# and C# projects.

 Next question we might ask is how complex are the networks?
 One measure of complexity in code depedendency networks might be how many dependencies are chained